d4nicoder/myzip/README.md

   })
 ```

-Pleas report any problem or issue in the issues section.
+Please report any problem or issue in the issues section.
+If you think that this package is a little bit util, leave me a star ;)